mfem/mfem/CONTRIBUTING.md

 - PRs are treated similarly to journal submission with an "editor" assigning two reviewers to evaluate the changes.
-- The reviewers have 3 weeks to evaluate the PR and work with the author to implement improvements and fix issues.
+- The reviewers have 3 weeks to evaluate the PR and work with the author to fix issues and implement improvements.
 - After approval, MFEM developers merge the PR manually in the [mfem:next branch](#masternext-workflow).
 - After a week of testing in `mfem:next`, the original PR is merged in `mfem:master`.
 - We use [milestones](https://github.com/mfem/mfem/milestones) to coordinate the